-Redundancy Level Minimum Number of Disks Data Files Recovery Files Both File Types

-External 1 4.5 GB 13.5 GB 18 GB

-Normal 2 8.6 GB 25.8 GB 34.4 GB

-High 3 12.9 GB 38.7 GB 51.6 GB
+Redundancy Level Minimum Number of Disks Data Files Recovery Files Both File Types External 1 4.5 GB 13.5 GB 18 GB Normal or Flex with two-way mirroring 2 8.6 GB 25.8 GB 34.4 GB High or Flex with three-way mirroring 3 12.9 GB 38.7 GB 51.6 GB

-Flex 3 12.9 GB 38.7 GB 51.6 GB

 - The disk devices must be owned by the user performing the grid installation. - Check with your system administrator to determine if the disks used by Oracle ASM are mirrored at the storage level.
 If so, select External for the redundancy.
 If the disks are not mirrored at the storage level, then select Normal for the redundancy. - Every Oracle ASM disk is divided into allocation units (AU).
 An allocation unit is the fundamental unit of allocation within a disk group.
 You can select the AU Size value from 1, 2, 4, 8, 16, 32 or 64 MB, depending on the specific disk group compatibility level.
-The default value is set to 4 MB. - 4.
+The default value is 4 MB for flex disk group and 1 MB for all other disk group types.
+On engineered systems, the default value is 4 MB. - 4.
 Optionally, identify failure groups for the Oracle ASM disk group devices.

-If you intend to use a normal or high redundancy disk group, then you can further protect your database against hardware failure by associating a set of disk devices in a custom failure group.
+If you intend to use a normal, high or flex redundancy disk group, then you can further protect your database against hardware failure by associating a set of disk devices in a custom failure group.
 By default, each device comprises its own failure group.
 However, if two disk devices in a normal redundancy disk group are attached to the same SCSI controller, then the disk group becomes unavailable if the controller fails.
 The controller in this example is a single point of failure.